logzio/logz-docs/_source/user-guide/distributed-tracing/trace-hotrod-demo.md

   - yberlinger
   - hidan
 ---
-Not ready to instrument and deploy components? <br>
+Not ready to instrument and deploy components?

 We've got you covered with an app that can send demo traces to your Distributed Tracing.

-<br><br>Using the HotROD app is so easy, and so fast, that you'll be searching for traces in Logz.io within a few minutes of setting up the app!
+Using the HotROD app is so easy, and so fast, that you'll be searching for traces in Logz.io within a few minutes of setting up the app!

 ## What's HotROD demo application? ##